Topman-14/topmart-client/README.md

 I built an API alongside the Admin dashboard using NextJs.
 The persistence layer is a MongoDB database hosted with mongoDB atlas, my ORM of choice is Prisma.
 I built this NextJS storefront separately so I'd require the minimum env credentials if you were to set up locally.
 Just the public API endpoint and the Paystack test Key.

 ## Live Demo
-You can check out the storefront at [https://topmart.vercel.app](https://topmart.vercel.app) . <br /> If you would like to manage the products on the live store, check out the admin dashboard at [https://topmart-admin.vercel.app](https://topmart-admin.vercel.app) and sign in with these credentials:
+You can check out the storefront at [https://topmart.vercel.app](https://topmart.vercel.app) .

-  - email: topman.portfolio@gmail.com
-  - password: #1@Password$

-  > These are the credentials to a demo account. when you make changes to the products there, they will immediately affect the storefront,

 ![image](https://github.com/user-attachments/assets/307ab421-9a94-491d-8733-8047a11cd2be)